fabiocannizzo/lock-free-stack/README.md

 }
 ```

-There are no error checks on `push`: if you push to the stack a value that was not previosuly extracted from the stack, or if you push twice the same value to the stack, you will corrupt the stack.
+There are no error checks on `push`: if you push to the stack a value that was not previosuly extracted from the stack, or if you push to teh stack a value which is already contained, you will corrupt the stack.

 ```c++
 LockFreeIndexStack stack(4);  // creates a stack containinig: 0, 1, 2, 3